arcadejk/kdrama-fandom/README.md

   ![image](https://github.com/arcadejk/kdrama-fandom/assets/157130011/5c856cb6-f3dc-4497-981c-bc63c9096e66)

-This section will allow the user to see exactly when the meetups will happen, where they will be located and how long the run will be in kilometers.
+This section will allow the user to access the other features of the fandom as The About us, the Actors blog, the FAQ, the Contact Us, the Events, the Categories of movies, the donation page, and the store.
-This section will be updated as these times change to keep the user up to date.
+But all of these pages will redirected to the aboutus.html page, for test purposes.

 - **3.5 The Footer**
 ![image](https://github.com/arcadejk/kdrama-fandom/assets/157130011/4924e59b-be27-4f2a-8efb-2bf3203bf858)

 The footer contains essential information such as contact details, social media links, and copyright information, providing users with additional resources and ensuring transparency.

-- **3.6 The actors pages**
+- **3.6 The actors' pages**

 Dedicated pages for Korean actors provide detailed information about their biographies, filmography, and achievements, allowing users to learn more about their favorite stars.